mattfordham/share.js/README.md

 ### Share via Facebook API

-By default, the library will use the Facebook sharer URL (https://www.facebook.com/sharer/sharer.php?u=http://www.github.com).
+By default, the library will use the [Facebook sharer URL](https://www.facebook.com/sharer/sharer.php?u=http://www.github.com).
 If you'd like more options, however, it can use the Facebook API's share dialog.
 To use this, initialize the library with the following options:

 ```
 var share = new Share({